 1. INTRODUCTION:

 The hydrophilic properties of K4M provide two distinct advantages.
 During dehydration and infiltration the specimens may be kept in partially hydrated state, since K4M may be polymerised with up to 5% (by weight) water in the block (8,14).
 Secondly, K4M is particularly useful for immunolabeling of sections using specific antisera or lectins (see section 8).
-The use of K4M results in a better structural preservation (21), an improved preservation of antigenicity (7,20,22) and a significantly lower background labeling.
+The use of K4M results in a better structural preservation (21), an improved preservation of antigenicity (7,20,22) and a significantly lower background labelling.

 K4M and HM20 have also been used to produce high contrast images of completely unstained thin sections in the scanning transmission electron microscope by Z-contrast(10).